Pope Benedict IX

 Pope Benedict IX (Benedictus IX; c.
-1012), born Theophylactus of Tusculum in Rome, was the bishop of Rome and ruler of the Papal States on three occasions between October 1032 and July 1048.
-Aged approximately 20 at his first election, he is one of the youngest popes in the world.
-He is the only person to have been Pope on more than one occasion and the only person ever to have sold the papacy.
+1012), born Theophylact of Tusculum in Rome, was the bishop of Rome and ruler of the Papal States for three periods between October 1032 and July 1048 (1032–1044; 1045; 1047–1048).
+Aged about 20 when first elected, he may have been the youngest Pope in the history of the Catholic Church.
+He is the only person to have been Pope more than once and the only person ever accused of selling the papacy.

-He was the nephew of his immediate predecessor, John XIX.
+Benedict was the nephew of his two immediate predecessors, Benedict VIII and John XIX.
 In October 1032, Benedict's father obtained his election through bribery.
-However, his reputed dissolute activities provoked a revolt on the part of the Romans.
+However, his reputedly dissolute activities provoked a revolt on the part of the Romans.
 Benedict was driven out of Rome and Sylvester III elected to succeed him.
 Some months later, Benedict and his supporters managed to expel Sylvester.
 Benedict then decided to resign in favor of his godfather, Gregory VI, provided he was reimbursed for his expenses.

-Benedict subsequently had second thoughts and returned, and attempted to depose Gregory VI.
-A number of prominent clergymen appealed to King Henry III of Germany to restore order.
+Benedict subsequently had second thoughts, returned, and attempted to depose Gregory VI.
+A number of prominent clergymen appealed to Henry III, King of the Romans, to restore order.
 Henry and his forces crossed the Brenner Pass into Italy, where he summoned the Council of Sutri to decide the matter.
 Benedict IX, Sylvester III, and Gregory VI were all deposed.
 Henry then had Clement II elected in December 1046.

-While Benedict IX has a bad reputation as pope, historian R. L. Poole suggests that the accusations directed against him must be understood in the context that they were perpetrated by virulent political enemies.

 Early life

 Benedict was the son of Count Alberic III of Tusculum.
 He was closely related to several popes, being a nephew of Benedict VIII and John XIX, grandnephew of John XII, great-grandnephew of John XI, first cousin twice removed of Benedict VII, and possibly a distant relative of Sergius III.
 His father obtained the papal chair for him by bribing the Romans.

-According to Horace K. Mann, Benedict IX was about 20 when made pontiff in October 1032.
-Other sources state 11 or 12, based upon the unsubstantiated testimony of Rupert Glaber, a monk of St. Germanus at Auxerre.
+Benedict IX was about twenty when made pontiff in October 1032.
+Other sources state that he was 11 or 12, based upon the unsubstantiated testimony of Rodulfus Glaber, a monk of St. Germanus at Auxerre.
+If Glaber was correct, Benedict IX was the youngest Pope in history.
+If he was incorrect, that honor may belong to Pope John XII, who was between the ages of 17 and 25 when he was elected.